 Conclusions

-The targets for intertidal rocky shore macroalgae communities have been met for both the Celtic Seas and the Greater North Seas Marine Strategy Framework Directive sub-regions, although confidence in the assessment is low.
+The targets for intertidal rocky shore macroalgae communities have been met for the Celtic Seas sub-region although confidence in the assessment is low.
+The Greater North Seas sub-region cannot be assessed.

 The pressures which impact the rocky shore macroalgae communities operate over small spatial scales with their effect being relatively localised.
-In all Regional Seas, almost all rocky shore macroalgal communities meet the quality threshold.
-The greatest reduction in rocky shore macroalgae quality is observed within the Irish Sea and Western Channel and Celtic Sea, although the proportion of surveys meeting the quality target remains markedly above the quantity threshold in both cases.
-The intertidal rocky shore macroalgae communities are unlikely to be impacted by hazardous substances, physical disturbance or nutrient enrichment pressures at a level to cause a reduction in environmental status within the inshore waters of the assessed Regional Seas.
+In all UK Regional Seas, the rocky shore macroalgal communities of almost all water bodies meet the quality threshold.
+The greatest reduction in rocky shore macroalgae quality is observed within the Irish Sea although the proportion of surveys meeting the quality target remains markedly above the extent threshold.
+The intertidal rocky shore macroalgae communities are unlikely to be impacted by hazardous substance, physical disturbance or nutrient enrichment pressures at a level to cause a reduction in environmental status within the inshore waters of the assessed UK Regional Seas.
 The results cannot provide directional trends in quality due to the low frequency of the data.

-Broader spatial coverage of surveys and of ‘At Risk’ or ‘Probably at Risk’ water bodies from point source pollution pressures would be required for a more comprehensive evaluation of the level to which pressures may be impacting UK rocky shore macroalgae communities.
+Broader spatial coverage of surveys and of ‘At Risk’ and ‘Probably At Risk’ water bodies from point source pollution pressures would be required for a more comprehensive evaluation of the level to which pressures may be impacting UK rocky shore macroalgae communities.

-As the rocky shore macroalgae assessments are based on intertidal communities, conclusions drawn relating to the effects of pressures within each Regional Sea should be limited to inshore pressures only.
+As the rocky shore macroalgae assessments are based on intertidal communities, conclusions drawn relating to the effects of pressures within each UK Regional Sea should therefore be limited to inshore pressures only.

-The results may inform data collection and research requirements to improve the confidence of future assessments.
+The results may inform data collection and research requirements to improve confidence of future assessments.

 Knowledge gaps